John Guidetti: Senior

 He was a squad player for Sweden at Euro 2016.

 In May 2018 he was named in Sweden's 23-man squad for the 2018 FIFA World Cup in Russia.

 Personal life

 Guidetti's paternal grandfather is Italian and his paternal grandmother is half Swedish, half Brazilian.
 Guidetti has lived in Kenya on two occasions with his father Mike, mother Susanne and his sister Carmen.
 Guidetti credits playing football with older children from the poorer slum areas of Kibera and Mathare as an important step in his development on and off the field, and founded a NGO that helps children in the area.

 In the summer of 2015, Swedish music group Badpojken made a song about Guidetti, called "Johnny G (The Guidetti Song)".
 It peaked number 1 at the Swedish music charts.

+John Guidetti is married to Sanna Guidetti, formerly Dahlström, and together they have a daughter born in 2016 and a son born in 2018.
+John Guidetti is also the father of a daughter born in 2011.